straysheep-dev/windows-configs/README.md

 - Create a folder for your $VM_NAME, `C:\ProgramData\Microsoft\Windows\Hyper-V\Virtual Machines\VM_NAME` works fine
 - If you have an existing VM, export it
 - Import it, but change the location for all of the files to `C:\ProgramData\Microsoft\Windows\Hyper-V\Virtual Machines\VM_NAME`
+- This export can serve as a backup of your template VM used for cloning

 ## Creating an Ubuntu Developer VM